gitleaks/gitleaks/README.md

 +               "aws_secret= \"AKIAIMNOJVGFDXXXE4OA\"":          true,

 ```

+## Pre-Commit hook
+You can run Gitleaks as a pre-commit hook by copying the example `pre-commit.py` script into
+your `.git/hooks/` directory.

 ## Configuration
 Gitleaks offers a configuration format you can follow to write your own secret detection rules: